jasonsikes/QLogo/README.md

 Returns a list of all the fonts available on your system.

+`ALLCOLORS`:

+Returns a list of all the named colors that QLogo knows about.

 `TIME`:

-This is mostly for debugging and my own curiosity. `TIME` will take one parameter, a list, which it will execute.
+This is mostly for my own curiosity and for debugging. `TIME` will take one parameter, a list, which it will execute.
 A timer will start when the list is executed and then stop when the list is finished.
 The total running time of the list will be printed.
-The output will be whatever the list outputs.
+The output will be whatever the list outputs, if anything.

 `MARK`: